 I didn’t buy the Ride’s for their looks.
 I doubt you will either.
-They aren’t a bad looking shoe, but they will likely fly under the radar.
+They aren’t a bad-looking shoe, but they will likely fly under the radar.

 So, if you’re looking for something that can blend in at the gym or just a road shoe that won’t turn any heads, this will check all your boxes.
-One last note about looks, I actually do really like the outsole color pattern.
+One last note about looks, I actually do really like the outsole colour pattern.

 I bought the Saucony Ride ISO 2’s for a comfortable daily trainer.
 The medium cushion is just right.

-The 8mm heel/toe offset is great for the slow to medium paced runs I use it for.
+The 8mm heel/toe offset is great for the slow to medium-paced runs I use it for.
 The heel cushion and support is oh so comfortable and the ISOFIT locks the foot down just enough without feeling constricting.